ElectronicsArchiver/tox/testESM/README.md

 > embedding = t['mean_representations'][33]

+Note:
-Note: The embedding will be a tensor of dimension 1280.
+1. The embedding will be a tensor of dimension 1280.
+2. The script will generate a copy of the input fasta file with sequences captialized, since this format is required for processing.

 # testESM
 Testing the FB embedding generator.